FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 In the @valerino scripts mouse is turned off.

-Only in the generated @valerino alike scripts it's turned on as a test.
+In the generated @valerino alike scripts it's turned on as a test.

 If all systems work well with mouse enabled, we will keep it on to support the systems with mouse.